-The Customer may choose to install their own conduit; however, BTU reserves the right to install and terminate all conductors from the power source to the Customer's meter socket.
+The customer may choose to install their own conduit, however, BTU reserves the right to install and terminate all conductors from the power source to the customer's meter can.

 In a platted underground subdivision, developer installs conduit stub outs from the padmount transformers and pedestals for future service installations.
-The Customer shall connect their installed conduit to these stub outs.
+The customer shall connect their installed conduit to these stub outs.
 For verification and location of a stub out, contact BTU Line Design.

-BTU does not allow Customer access inside any of BTU's electrical equipment.
-If a Customer is installing their conduit where a stub out does not exist, BTU Line Design will mark a location for the Customer to stop their conduit adjacent to an existing, or future, power source.
-BTU will then install the stub out and tie in to the Customer's conduit.
+BTU does not allow customer access inside any of BTU's electrical equipment.
+If a customer is installing their conduit where a stub out does not exist, BTU Line Design will mark a location for the customer to stop their conduit adjacent to an existing, or future, power source.
+BTU will then install the stub out and tie in to the customer's conduit.

-Before acceptance of Customer installed conduit, the installation must conform to BTU's installation specifications.
-The conduit installation shall be inspected by an authorized BTU representative before the ditch is backfilled.
-Failure to coordinate conduit inspection may result in the Customer incurring delays and additional expenses related to the Customer reopening the ditch line to allow for proper inspection.
+Before acceptance of customer installed conduit, the installation must conform to BTU's installation specifications (Refer to page 44 or 45).
+The installation shall be inspected by an authorized BTU representative before the ditch is backfilled.
+Failure to coordinate conduit inspection may result in the customer incurring delays and additional expenses related to the customer reopening the ditch line to allow for proper inspection.

 All conduit installed must be minimum schedule 40 electrical rated PVC.
 Contact BTU Line Design for proper size.
-Red 6" warning tape is required for all primary conduit installations.
+A red 6" warning tape is required for all primary conduit installations.
 BTU will provide the warning tape upon inspection of conduit.